AbhilashG97/CrimsonCake/README.md

 <hr>

-Solutions to all the problems that I have solved from various competitve programming websites will be present in this repository.
+This repository contains the solutions to all the problems that I have solved from various competitve programming websites.
 <br>
 <br>
 Isn't the cake **gorgeous**?